vEnhance/1802/src/ftcgreen.typ

   (In the cartoon, every blue arrow points directly east and has the same length $5$.)
   This is certainly conservative: the potential function
   $ f(x,y) = 5x $
-  can be found just by guessing or via the method in @sec-antigrad.
+  can be found just by guessing or via the method in @ch-antigrad.
   Indeed, $nabla f = vec(5,0)$ as we needed.

   So now that we know $bf(F)$ is conservative and